 Over the past few days we learnt about a new attack that posed a serious weakness in the encryption protocol used to secure all modern Wi-Fi networks.
 The KRACK Attack effectively allows interception of traffic on wireless networks secured by the WPA2 protocol.
 Whilst it is possible to backward patch implementations to mitigate this vulnerability, security updates are rarely installed universally.

 Prior to this vulnerability, there were no shortage of wireless networks that were vulnerable to interception attacks.
 Some wireless networks continue to use a dated security protocol (called WEP) that is demonstrably "totally insecure" ; other wireless networks, such as those in coffee shops and airports, remain completely open and do not authenticate users.
-Once an attacker gains access to a network, they can act as a Man-in-the-Middle to intercept connections over the network (using tactics known as ARP Cache Poisoning and DNS Hijacking).
+Once an attacker gains access to a network, they can act as a proxy to intercept connections over the network (using tactics known as ARP Cache Poisoning and DNS Hijacking).
 And yes, these interception tactics can easily be deployed against wired networks where someone gains access to an ethernet port.

 With all this known, it is beyond doubt that it is simply not secure to blindly trust the medium that connects your users to the internet.
 HTTPS was created to allow HTTP traffic to be transmitted in encrypted form, however the authors of the KRACK Attack presented a video demonstration of how the encryption could be completely stripped away on a popular dating site (despite the website supporting HTTPS).
 This blog post presents a plain-english primer on how HTTPS protection can be stripped and mechanisms for mitigating this.